benwrighton/tailwind-vite/README.md

 https://tailwindcss.com/docs/guides/vite

-Edit src/App.jsx with tailwind HTML to view changes.
+Edit src/index.html with tailwind to view changes.

 Use the command `npm run dev` to watch/build files with hot reloading (HMR)

-TODO: Add to git repo